China's Xi turns to financial experts to tame economic risks

 Half of the 12 former financial executives elevated to provincial leadership posts under Mr Xi were born after 1970.

-The mountainous southwestern province is the most indebted province in China, according to a report from Guosen Securities, with a debt ratio of 161.7 per cent as of the end of 2017.
+The mountainous south-western province is the most indebted in China, according to a report from Guosen Securities, with a debt ratio of 161.7 per cent as at the end of 2017.

-To be sure, some top political figures had in the past cut their teeth in the finance industry.

-But the increasing numbers of financial executives taking top jobs signals a new avenue for promotion in China's one-party system, where leaders often spend years working their way up through provincial governments.
+But the increasing number of financial executives taking top jobs signals a new avenue for promotion in China's one-party system, where leaders often spend years working their way up through provincial governments.

 "For those who look beyond 2022, these officials are worth attention and they could be part of the new generation of leadership after Xi," said Mr Feng.

-"Central government will likely keep these officials in the local governments and promote them, and they have a higher chance of moving up the ladder."
+"The central government will likely keep these officials in the local governments and promote them, and then they have a higher chance of moving up the ladder."
+REUTERS